Carlos Andrés Gómez

 Four Keys for First-Years (& Beyond)

 In a time of constant distraction, stress, and competing responsibilities, how does a student adequately prepare for a great first year (or second and beyond) of college?
-This program, which can take the form of a hybrid show and workshop or simply as an interactive seminar, offers concrete strategies and tools for students (and those responsible to students’ needs) to advocate for their mental and emotional health, approach their studies, advocate for rest and sleep, and manage their time.
-This session will center methods to keep students motivated and supported.
-Join Carlos Andrés Gómez (poet, author, educator) for this engaging program focused on finding concrete ways to navigate some of the most pressing challenges that students face.
-From generating a schedule that honors a healthy life balance to evidence-based strategies that support wellness and resilience and more, participants will leave with practical tools to immediately implement in their lives.
+This program, which can take the form of a hybrid show and workshop or simply as an interactive seminar, offers concrete strategies and tools for students (and those responsible for students’ needs) to advocate for their mental and emotional health, approach their studies, advocate for rest and sleep, and manage their time.
+Participants will leave with practical tools to immediately implement in their lives.
 (Highly recommended for all college student leaders, educators, staff, and administrators.)

 Takeaways: